junsoukchoi/jchoi/content/post/stat302/index.md

   preview_only: true
 ---

-Summer 2022; an introductory statistics course covering the basic concepts of data summary, sampling, and statistical inference, which focuses on understanding statistical concepts and applying them to real-world problems.
+(Summer 2022) An introductory statistics course covering the basic concepts of data summary, sampling, and statistical inference, which focuses on understanding statistical concepts and applying them to real-world problems.